gristlabs/grist-help/help/access-rules.md

 the problem.
 You can do this by adding a comment in the condition formula.
-The first comment in a condition will be passed on to the user in the event of the condition leading to a denial of access (either by activating, or failing to activate).
+The first comment in a condition will be passed on to the user in the event of the condition leading to a denial of access (either by matching, or failing to match).
 Comments are python-style, starting with a `#`.
 They can come after the formula like this:

 ```py